Skip to content

 • Creating a dummy variable is in a way recoding a variable, and thus creating a new variable.

-• Running these codes will create three more variables in GSS dataset, married, formerlyunion, and single.
+• [[Highlighting and running]] this code will create three more variables, married, formerlyunion, and single.

 ifelse(gss$orig_var <= value, 1, 0,